-vieralynn asked: Your response to sakuratsukikage about OTPs mentioned a relationship theme (separation & reunion in a world under fire) and a dynamic (experienced woman/an inexperienced man).
+vieralynn said: Your response to sakuratsukikage about OTPs mentioned a relationship theme (separation & reunion in a world under fire) and a dynamic (experienced woman/an inexperienced man).
 Is there something specific about personalities that make one pair an OTP and another not?
 For instance, Hawke/Fenris have a canonical separation & reunion as do other characters in your fandoms.
 Why aren't these others OTPs?
 What about the individual people in your OTPs make them OTP worthy?

 Sakuratsukikage asked about romantic tropes, so that’s where I focused my answer.
 Of course there has to be more to it than that, because you’re right, there are other pairings/characters in fandoms I enjoy that hit all or most of those tropes, and yet none of them make the short list that I give OTP status.
 I don’t know that I can always define what it is about the chemistry of a pairing that gets me so attached to them on that level, but in the case you mention, Fenris/Hawke, I think the key is in that first word, “One”.